-In addition to these SOH there are three FAST SOH channels typically sampled at one Hz.
-These FAST SOH have an input range of ± 10 V and a sensitivity of 19.7mV/bit.
+The three FAST SOH channels are typically sampled at one Hz.
+These FAST SOH have an input range of $\pm 10V$ and a sensitivity of 19.7mV/bit.
 An open input will appear as a 2.5V input.
 These inputs are used to monitor mass position in an active sensor.

 The scale calibration factor is built from two constants.
-One is the actual sensitivity of the digitiser SOH digitiser which is expressed in millivolts per least significant bit and is a factory setting.
+One is the actual sensitivity of the digitiser SOH which is expressed in millivolts per least significant bit and is a factory setting.
 The other constant is the sensitivity of the sensor.
 This might be expressed as "units" per volt.
 For example, with a temperature sensor, this might be set to 44 degrees Celsius per volt.
 Both of these parameters are set in the appropriate SOH Config menu.